AlixBarreaux/PHP_Random_Quote_Generator/readme.md

 # WHAT IS IT?

-This simple web application
-This is a training about loops in Rust which is a programming language I'm learning.
+This simple web application displays a page made in HTML and CSS and generates a Random philosophical quote (via PHP) along with its author each time the page is refreshed.

-# HOW TO USE IT
+# HOW TO TAKE A LOOK AT THE SOURCE PROJECT?

-0) Make sure you install Rust (fast to do): `https://www.rust-lang.org/tools/install`

 1) Download the project.

-2) Open the command prompt and cd into the project.
-EG: `cd /home/yourusername/Downloads/The_Twelve_Days_Of_Christmas`
+2) Put it on your web server.

-3) Execute the project in the command line:
+3) Execute the project in your browser.
+By default, index.php will be executed.
+If not, do it manually.

-`cargo run`
+4) Refresh the page to get a new randomly generated content.